 Patio hot spots

 Facing the shoreline is often a good way to cool off in Richmond.
 And arguably the best way to do that is on a bar or restaurant patio.
-Among our favourites are the alfresco tables at Steveston’s Blue Canoe Waterfront Restaurant and the Deck Kitchen + Bar at Pacific Gateway Hotel.
+Among our favourites are the alfresco tables at Steveston’s Blue Canoe Waterfront Restaurant and the 270-degree panoramic patio view at Catch Kitchen + Bar is not to be missed.
 It’s also hard to beat Pajo’s fish and chips, eaten at one of the boardwalk picnic tables in Steveston.
+For a full list of Richmond patios click here.